 Planning for maintenance/repair

 A full-fledged robot in an enclosure is ideal to handle heavier loads, but in the event of repair or maintenance it needs more time as the enclosure may be under LOTO and needs to be opened in emergency situations.
-A cobot takes less time for repair/maintenance since it works alongside humans.
+Collaborative Robots take less time for repair/maintenance since they work alongside humans.

 Depending on the products and the packages to be handled, an appropriate EOAT needs to be factored in which can pick and place more in a single cycle.
 A custom EOAT may also be needed for specialised items.
-Shelf-ready items are packaged in smaller sizes and smaller EOAT may need more cycles for the same output.
+Shelf-ready items are packaged in smaller sizes and smaller End of Arm Tooling may need more cycles for the same output.